There can be health and safety risks associated with travel overseas.

 The guidance on Student Placements contains information relevant to travel overseas in travel, personal factors, location and environment, insurance matters and control measure including emergency contact details.

 Where travel overseas is on university business relevant University health and safety policies apply.
 Those travelling overseas should assess any risks involved.
 The person authorising the travel should assure themselves that the arrangements are acceptable and hold documentary evidence to confirm this.
 General guidance on such risks is available here.
+Separate guidance is also provided for conducting Fieldwork in connection with your visit, which incorporates things to consider whilst preparing your risk assessment and contingency planning.

 Students with a disability travelling overseas on University business may wish to seek advice from Disability Services